NationalSecurityAgency/emissary/README.md

 #### Pool (Cluster)

-Pool in clustered mode also does the same pool in standalone.
+Pool in clustered mode also does the same as pool in standalone.
 It starts at the node (locahost:9001) by default then goes to all the nodes it knows about and aggregates a collapsed view of the cluster.
 Run it with

 ```